-FireHydrant integrates with your existing tools to automate manual tasks throughout the lifecycle of an incident and helps bring your entire team together to put out fires faster.
+FireHydrant is an incident management platform that helps ensure consistent process and provides insights and traceability for incident data.
+FireHydrant integrates with your existing tools to automate manual tasks throughout the lifecycle of an incident, and helps bring your entire organization together to put out fires faster.

 Why use FireHydrant?

 - Automate manual tasks such as creating a Slack channel, Jira ticket, Zoom bridge or Google Meet

 - Keep track of your apps, services, environments, and their relationships

 - Orchestrate around a standard incident management process

 - Maintain traceability of incident management data, communications, and action items